Mostafa-wael/Polyglot-URL-Shortener/README.md

 # Polyglot URL Shortener
 This example shows how to create a URL shortener using multiple languages.
-In this example project we are using Python and NodeJS along with [Metacall](https://github.com/metacall) to run the application.
+In this example project I used Python and NodeJS along with [Metacall](https://github.com/metacall) to run the application.

 ## Instructions
 1. Install `metacall`: